 As Harry watched Remus take the child's hand, he saw a mirror materialise on the wardrobe door.
 He quickly went through it.

 He found himself on a windy cliff top, and witnessed his sixteen year old Mirror sitting precariously at its edge.

 Harry strolled forward with the wind whipping up his hair and gazed below.
 It would've been a good hundred metre drop, and the jagged rocks would've ripped anyone to shreds.
 Harry watched the waves pound them, and tasted the saltwater drops drifting in the wind.

 But something was wrong.
-He observed every feature on his Mirror's exhausted face.
-He was shivering and looked like a corpse.
-He watched the waves beneath.
+He observed every feature on his Mirror's exhausted, emaciated face.
+He was shivering and looked like a corpse as he watched the waves beneath.
 Just one move and he would fall.